Green-Software-Foundation/if-docs/docs/07-tutorials/how-to-build-models.md

   }
 ```

-our model now has the basic structuire required for IF integration.
-Your next task is to add code to the bnody of each method to enable the actual model logic to be implemented.
+our model now has the basic structure required for IF integration.
+Your next task is to add code to the body of each method to enable the actual model logic to be implemented.

 For `sci-e` there is no global configuration required.
-Everything that the model needs to run is provided in each individual set of `input` data - there are no global constants or names to define during moidel instantiation.
+Everything that the model needs to run is provided in each individual set of `input` data - there are no global constants or names to define during model instantiation.
 This means you can leave the `configure()` method as it is.
-It returns an instance of the `SCIEmodel` class.
+It returns an instance of the `SciEmodel` class.

 However, the `execute` function *does* require some additional code.